hubmannj/NWTK-Cheatsheet/Cisco.md

 | On          | **No Channel**  | Active      |

-As before, use Active Active to form a Channel.
+As before, use active active to form a channel.

 ### Load Balance